Amazon is getting harder on sellers with multiple accounts. Here’s what you need to get approval and avoid being flagged for investigation.

 You can try that out, but if there are consequences later, embrace those as tightly as you have the effort to evade Amazon’s tools.
 Asking “how will they know?” has rarely worked long-term in the past.
 Don’t try it now, either.

 Anyone with approved accounts established for valid business and legal reasons should have no problem providing email addresses and details about such accounts.
-Everyone else needs to decide what kind of risk they want to take heading into the peak holiday season with more than one account.
+Everyone else needs to decide what kind of risk they want to take.

-Accounts that were established to create a backup plan just in case you’re suspended do not belong in operation.
-Best to take the hint here and move it on out of existence.
+Likewise, accounts that were established to create a backup plan just in case you’re suspended should not be in operation.
+Take the hint and move it on out of existence.
 If you have orders to fulfill, by all means do so.
 But do not leave active listings up solely because no one has yet bothered you about running two accounts.